Tonyslogic/tout-compare/README.md

 Then you must edit by clicking on the named button (or delete).

-The load shifting and car charging ar found here.
+The load shifting and car charging are found here.
 They both work in similar ways.
 You need to specify when the action happens as well as the bounds of what happens.

 ![Scenario editing](./docs/ScenarioEdit.png)